afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w3-notes.md

 -  `March 2016` : A Google Self-Driving Car (now Waymo) ran into side of the bus
     - Causes : lateral distance btw the bus and the self-driving car lane was too narrow (bad estimation/computing by the self-driving sw)
     - Due to that, the self-driving car thought the bus wouldn't pass/overtake
-    - By the time the car computes a new measuremnt but was too late to react
+    - By the time the car computes a new measuremnt it was too late to react

 - `In 2017` : Uber self-driving vehicle overreacted during a minor collision caused by the another car and ended up overturning
   - Causes : The dynamic models don't assume disturbance forces from other vehicles acting on the car
+  - Future actions/solutions :
     - Integration of robustness into the control system
-  - More exploratory testing that covers as many foreseeable events as possible
+    - More exploratory testing (out of range/impossible scenarios) that covers as many foreseeable events as possible

 - `Late 2017` (Law Suit Case) : A GM Cruise Chevy Bolt knocked over a motorcyclist afer it aborted a lane change maneuver
-  - Causes : gap in adjacent lane closed rapidly and vehicle aborted the maneuver and knocked over the motorcyclist
+  - Causes : the gap in adjacent lane closed rapidly and the vehicle aborted the maneuver and knocked over the motorcyclist
   - During the abort the motorcyclist was alrealy forward alongside the vehicle and the vehicle was stuck in a dilemma to colide w/ the motorcyclist or to crash into both cars in the adjacent lane
   - The vehicle didn't anticipate this scenario and knocked over the motorcyclist
   - Unexpected/Future events still a big decision-making challenge in self-driving cars